Mulan (1998 film): Casting

 Before production began, the production team sought out Chinese, Japanese, Filipino, or Korean vocal talents.
 Tia Carrere was an early candidate to voice the title character.
 However, Lea Salonga, who had been the singing voice of Princess Jasmine in Aladdin, was initially cast to provide both Mulan's speaking and singing voices, but the directors did not find her attempt at a deeper speaking voice when Mulan impersonated Ping convincing, so Ming-Na Wen was brought in to speak the role.
 Salonga returned to provide the singing voice.
 Wen herself landed the role after the filmmakers listened to her narration at the beginning of The Joy Luck Club.
 Coats reflected on her decision, stating, "When we heard Ming-Na doing that voice-over, we knew we had our Mulan.
 She has a very likable and lovely voice, and those are the qualities we were looking for."

-For the role of Mushu, Disney was aiming for top Hollywood talent in the vein of Robin Williams's performance as the Genie in Aladdin.
+For the role of Mushu, Disney was aiming for top Hollywood talent in the vein of Robin Williams' performance as the Genie in Aladdin.
 The filmmakers initially approached Joe Pesci and Richard Dreyfuss until Michael Eisner considered Eddie Murphy.
 After accepting the role, Murphy initially balked when he was asked to record at the Disney studios, but then asked to record the voice in his basement at his Bubble Hill mansion in Englewood, New Jersey.

 For the speaking voice of Captain Li Shang, BD Wong was hired, although his singing voice, for the song "I'll Make a Man Out of You", was performed by Donny Osmond, who had previously auditioned to be the speaking voice of the title character in Hercules.
 Osmond's casting originated from a suggestion from the casting director, and throughout recording, Osmond studied Wong's dialogue tapes, and aimed to match his inflections and personality.
 Osmond commented that his sons decided that he had finally "made it" in show business when he was in a Disney film.
 Likewise for the role of Grandmother Fa, June Foray provided the speaking voice, and Marni Nixon supplied the singing voice.

+Mimi Chan was chosen by Mark Henn as the model and martial arts video reference for Mulan.
+Character drawing sessions and live-action video reference shooting was done over the course of three years.
+Chan's cousin, George Kee, was chosen to play the part of Captain Shang Li.
+Together, they choreographed fight sequences for the film's song "I'll Make a Man Out of You" and the film's end finale.